ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 client requests.

 ## Single Server Mode
-At its most basic level, Roughtime is a one round protocol in which a completely fresh client requests the current time and the server sends a signed response.
+At its most basic level, Roughtime is a one-round protocol in which a completely fresh client requests the current time and the server sends a signed response.
 The response includes a timestamp and a radius used to indicate the server's certainty about the reported time.